zsoro2/php-interview-questions/README.md

 **Liskov Substitution Principle**

+A child class should be able to do everything what a parent class can.

 The Liskov Substitution Principle ensures that objects of a superclass can be replaced with objects of its subclasses without affecting the application's correctness.

 It's like saying, if you have a program that uses a bird, you should be able to swap in a different kind of bird, like a sparrow or a pigeon, and everything should still work just fine.
 It ensures that a subclass can stand in for its parent class without any errors or unexpected behavior.